 Post-Christmas blues got you down?
 If you’re over 30, the answer is ‘no’.
-If not, this seed is a wintery wonderland filled with creepers to sleigh, but only if you’ve got the jingle bells to face them head on.
+If not, this seed is a wintery wonderland filled with creepers to sleighs, but only if you’ve got the jingle bells to face them head on.
 If you’re looking to suit up before the Christmassy carnage begins, there’s also a rather handy igloo full of outdated Christmas puns to loot.

 It’s High Noon…

 There aren’t enough cowboy-themed builds in Minecraft.
 Sure there’s the pretty excellent Dustville paid map on Bedrock, but players tend to stick to modern or medieval themes when building.
-If you feel a bit anarchistic and want to go against the grain, this seed spawns you right next to some badlands that would be perfect creating a blockier version of Rockstar’s cowboy simulator.
+If you feel a bit anarchistic and want to go against the grain, this seed spawns you right next to some badlands that would be perfect for creating a blockier version of Rockstar’s cowboy simulator.

 Jurassic in the Dark 1.12